-Increasing Certification and Development Programs for Faculty and Students

-- Implemented Leadership Development for Departmental Chairs - Implemented Leadership Development for Deans - Implemented Tenure and Promotion Workshops - Established data driven assessment for Colleges - Extended the Gates Foundation Frontier Set grant to improve Student Success and additional support for JSU Online efforts - Initiated Review of Policies (promotion and tenure and the faculty handbook) - Led Jackson State, along with 7 other HBCUs selected, to become an inaugural member of the HBCU Leadership Summit that is funded by the National Museum of African American History and Culture, Smithsonian Institute - Streamlined the Graduation Clearance System (GCS), and redesigned the Unit of Undergraduate Studies to focus on student success. - Restructured the University Honors Program and JSU Global to improve organizational efficiency

-Increasing Innovation, Entrepreneurship and Economic Development

-- Established a Center for Innovation, Entrepreneurship and Economic Development to increase faculty and student innovation, invention, and entrepreneurship. - Establishing JSU as the first institution of higher learning in Mississippi to launch a Virtual Reality Academy designed to provide all disciplines with the training and capability to infuse VR in the teaching and learning environment. - JSU became a member of the Southeast Xelerator Network/Hub, which was funded by the National Institutes of General Medical Sciences (NIH/NIGMS), to accelerate biomedical technologies in the Southeast Region. - Established relationship with various innovation ecosystems, such as Georgia Tech, to provide additional support and training for faculty, students, and small businesses in the Jackson, MS area. - Established partnerships with Telehealth One and GTI that will boost innovation and economic development. - JSU was recognized as the leading HBCU/model for Tech Transfer operations and for leveraging the academic research ecosystem. - JSU is currently one of two HBCUs to have an NSF I-Corps Site and was invited to present at the NSF I-Corps Inclusion Summit using JSU's operations and model as a way to increase participation from other HBCUs and MSIs. - JSU received 8 invention disclosures; 1 patent awarded; 1 provisional and 1 non-provisional application filed. - JSU submitted two teams (2 faculty members and 7 students) to participate in the HBCU Making and Innovation Showcase.
-Both teams from JSU were accepted becoming the only school with two teams.
+Increasing Certification and Development Programs for Faculty and Students training and certification for JSO students that will allow them to be employed by federal contractors and other companies immediately after graduation.
+The first training program began in Spring 2019 with over 20 students registered.
+Entered into an agreement with Amazon Web Services (AWS) to provide certification to a number JSU faculty and staff.
+The plan is for those trained to expand the training to other faculty, staff, and students.
+Implemented Leadership Development for Departmental Chairs Implemented Leadership Development for Deans Implemented Tenure and Promotion Workshops Established data driven assessment for Colleges Extended the Gates Foundation Frontier Set grant to improve Student Success and additional support for JSU Online efforts Initiated Review of Policies (promotion and tenure and the faculty handbook) • Achieved accreditation of Mississippi's only accredited School of Public Health Achieved accreditation reaffirmations of our programs in Engineering and Social Work Led Jackson State, along with 7 other HBCUs selected, to become an inaugural member of the HBCU Leadership Summit that is funded by the National Museum of African American History and Culture, Smithsonian Institute Streamlined the Graduation Clearance System (GCS), and redesigned the Unit of Undergraduate Studies to focus on student success.
+Restructured the University Honors Program and JSU Global to improve organizational efficiency Increa sing Innovation, Entrepreneurship and Economic Development Established a Center for Innovation, Entrepreneurship and Economic Development to increase faculty and student innovation, invention, and entrepreneurship.
+Establishing JSU as the first institution of higher learning in Mississippi to launch a Virtual Reality Academy designed to provide all disciplines with the training and capability to infuse VR in the teaching and learning environment.
+JSU co-hosted the SBIR Road Tour in April 2018.
+At least 10 federal agencies were represented.
+The program provided faculty, students, and local small businesses with training and information on how to win SBIR/STTR awards.
+JSU became a member of the Southeast Xelerator Network/Hub, which was funded by the National Institutes of General Medical Sciences (NIH/NIGMS), to accelerate biomedical technologies in the Southeast Region.
+Established relationship with various innovation ecosystems, such as Georgia Tech, to provide additional support and training for faculty, students, and small businesses in the Jackson, MS area.
+Established partnerships with Telehealth One and GTI that will boost innovation and economic development.
+JSU was recognized as the leading HBCU/model for Tech Transfer operations and for leveraging the academic research ecosystem. • JSU is currently one of two HBCUs to have an NSF I-Corps Site and was invited to present at the • NSF I-Corps Inclusion Summit - using JSU's operations and model as a way to increase participation from other HBCUs and MSIs.
+JSU received 8 invention disclosures; 1 patent awarded; 1 provisional and 1 non-provisional application filed.
+JSU submitted two teams (2 faculty members and 7 students) to participate in the HBCU Making and Innovation Showcase.
+Both teams from JSU were accepted - becoming the only school with two teams.
 AAAS paid the teams travel and other expenses.